Monique Currie

-Monique Currie (born February 25, 1983) is a former American basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
-She retired on February 26, 2019, and will now work for Nike.
+Monique Currie (born February 25, 1983) is an American former basketball player in the Women's National Basketball Association (WNBA).
+Born in Washington, D.C., Currie went to high school at the Bullis School in Potomac, Maryland, where she was a Gatorade All-American.
+Currie attended Duke University, where she became an All-American.
+Throughout her college career, she scored over 1,500 points.
+She was the third overall pick in the 2006 WNBA draft.

 Currie was traded from the Chicago Sky during the 2007 season in exchange for Chasity Melvin.
-The Sky had selected her with the first pick of the 2007 WNBA Dispersal Draft from the roster of the defunct Charlotte Sting.
+The Sky had selected her with the first pick of the 2007 WNBA dispersal draft from the roster of the defunct Charlotte Sting.
 Currie signed with the Phoenix Mercury on February 5, 2015.
 On February 1, 2018, Currie signed to return to the Washington Mystics, where she had previously spent 8 years of her WNBA career.

-Born in Washington, D.C., Currie went to high school at the Bullis School in Potomac, Maryland, where she was a Gatorade All-American.
-Currie attended Duke University, where she became an All-American.
-Throughout her college career, she scored over 1,500 points.
-She was the third overall pick in the 2006 WNBA Draft.
+She retired on February 26, 2019, and will now work for Nike.